-Food and beverage guidelines
+Food and beverage policy

 Balancing the comfort of the MIT community with the need to protect collections and resources from damage can be challenging.
 The availability of food and beverages can make studying in the library more comfortable, yet food and beverages can stain books and carpets, and encourage rodents and other pests.
 Noisy and smelly foods are not appreciated by others studying and working in the Libraries, and soiled tables and chairs are offensive to all.